Zulqarnain-cc34/dotfiles/README.md

 ### Requirements

+You will need to install the above listed packages from your package manager.

 ### Installation

 To install on your system ,just run setup.sh on your local linux machine.
 It will create symbolic links for all the configuration files to their appropriate locations.

-- git clone the repo
+- Clone the Repository.
 - Run command to make symbolic links
   `chmod +x setup.sh         bash setup.sh`
 - Run `bash uninstall.sh`, will remove all the config files. uninstall